winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 73\. “‘Great Govinda then asked in verse:
 {:#p73}

-* {:.verse}“‘Brahmā’s verse mentions pollution.\\
+* {:.verse}“‘“Brahmā’s verse mentions pollution.\\
 Please explain this for me now:\\
 Who opens the worldly door,\\
-Falls to evil, and isn’t born in heaven?’
+Falls to evil, and isn’t born in heaven?”

 74\. “‘Brahmā Kumāra then replied with a verse:
 {:#p74}

-* {:.verse}“‘Deceitful and harboring jealousy,\\
+* {:.verse}“‘“Deceitful and harboring jealousy,\\
 Habitually proud and arrogant,\\
 Greedy, angry, and deluded,\\
-They freely hide their thoughts.’
+They freely hide their thoughts.

 * {:.verse}This world is polluted,\\
 I’ve now explained it for you.\\
 This is what opens the worldly door,\\
-Falls to evil, and isn’t born in heaven.’
+Falls to evil, and isn’t born in heaven.”

 75\. “‘After hearing this verse, Great Govinda again thought to himself, “The meaning of pollution that Brahmā Kumāra has explained for me can’t be removed by someone living at home.
 Now, I’d better renounce the world, leave home, cut off my hair and beard, put on the Dharma clothes, and cultivate the path!”
 {:#p75}